CatherinePoirier/web-scraping-chanllenge2/README.md

-# web-scraping-chanllenge2
+# web-scraping-challenge2

+## Summary
-I built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+A flask web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.

+## Description

 I created a jupyter notebook with the scraping code and tested it there.
+I also created an .html file to create the website and a scrape file to make the calls.
+Wrote Scripts to collects the lates News Titles and Text, featured Mars Image, and and latest weather.
 Then moved that code to a .py file using visual studio.

-I also created an .html file to create the website and a scrape file to make the calls.
+## Tools Used

+Jupyter Notebook, Python, Pandas, pymongo, flask, Visual Studio, HTML, CSS, GitBash terminal, Git Hub

+## Screen Shots

 ![](Mission_to_Mars/ScreenShot_Mission_To_Mars_2.png)
 ![](Mission_to_Mars/Screenshot_Mission_To_Mars_3.png)